-- Trauma can negatively impact a reporting party's credibility. - Trauma may help explain: - Inconsistencies in a reporting party's statement. - Lack of linearity in a reporting party's account or statement. - Reporting party's lack of memory about an incident. - Memory errors by the reporting party. - Reporting party's demeanor or affect. - Reporting party's brief answers, or answers lacking in detail.
+- Trauma may help explain elements that negatively impact a party's credibility - Inconsistencies in a reporting party's statement. - Lack of linearity in a reporting party's account or statement. - Reporting party's lack of memory about an incident. - Memory errors by the reporting party. - Reporting party's demeanor or affect. - Reporting party's brief answers, or answers lacking in detail.